 Although from different backgrounds, both socially and professionally, the stylistic approach of Nancy Mitford, Elizabeth Jane Howard (known as Jane), and Lucia Berlin were markedly similar.
 Everything they had gone through in their lives – their difficult upbringings, relationships with their family and friends, and love affairs – were woven into the text of their stories, for better or worse.
 As an admirer of all three women, I find the clues within their fiction canon an intriguing puzzle.
 Interestingly, only Jane wrote an autobiography (titled Slipstream), whereas Nancy threatened to write her memoirs but never got around to it, and Lucia made a start but never completed hers.
 Perhaps the early deaths of both Nancy and Lucia, in 1973 and 2004 respectively, brought their factual writing to a halt.
 Using one’s peers and experiences to craft fiction is nothing new, but the aforementioned women did it with such authenticity that the lines between reality and fantasy are blurred.

-In comparison to the American Lucia, Nancy and Jane were the products of their social classes.
-Nancy was born into an aristocratic family but with financial difficulties, and Jane was born into an upper-middle-class family whose fortune was derived from a successful timber business.
+In comparison to the American-born Lucia, Nancy and Jane were the products of their social classes.
+Nancy was born into an aristocratic family who suffered financial difficulties, and Jane was born into an upper-middle-class family whose fortune was derived from a successful timber business.
 Both used the backgrounds of their parents and forebears in their books.
-Nancy drew on her parents ‘muv and farve’ for her portrayal of Aunt Sadie and Uncle Matthew in The Pursuit of Love and Love in a Cold Climate – the mother vague and disinterested in her children but enthralled with domesticity, and the father a philistine character with narrow interests and an equally small mind.
-Jane, too, crafted an exact portrait of her parents, in the form of Villy and Edward, in her hugely successful Cazalet series – her own mother, as in the series of books, was a former ballerina who struggled with ‘the horrid side to married life’ and showed little interest in Jane but adored her sons; and her father, as in the character of Edward, lavished praise on to his daughter and, in her mid teens, began to abuse her.
+Nancy drew on her parents ‘Muv and Farve’ for her portrayal of Aunt Sadie and Uncle Matthew in The Pursuit of Love and Love in a Cold Climate – the mother vague and disinterested in her children but enthralled with domesticity, and the father a philistine character with narrow interests and an equally small mind.
+Jane, too, crafted an exact portrait of her parents in the form of Villy and Edward, in her hugely successful Cazalet series – her own mother, as in the series of books, was a former ballerina who struggled with ‘the horrid side to married life’ and showed little interest in Jane but adored her sons; and her father, as in the character of Edward, lavished praise onto his daughter and, in her mid teens, began to abuse her.
 Although detailed in Slipstream, Jane had already exorcised those childhood demons in the Cazalets, and she cast herself as Louise, the daughter of Edward and Villy.
-Both Nancy and Jane’s settings took place in large country houses in the English countryside, surrounded by various cousins, aunts and uncles, and siblings where a healthy dose of rivalry existed.
-Nannies and governesses make an appearance, as do maids and cooks, and chauffeurs.
+Both Nancy and Jane’s settings were large country houses in the English countryside, surrounded by various cousins, aunts and uncles, and siblings where a healthy dose of rivalry existed.
+Nannies and governesses make an appearance, as do maids, cooks, and chauffeurs.
 And although competent and successful writers, Nancy and Jane were acutely aware of their lack of education and all their lives they endeavoured to make up for this.

 The common thread, at least in terms of romance, was the (acknowledged) feeling that Nancy, Jane, and Lucia had made a mess of their lives.
 With the exception of Nancy, Jane and Lucia married in their teens and had children young.
-Nancy, marrying at the age of 29, had done so on the rebound from a failed love affair.
+Nancy married at the age of 29 on the rebound from a failed love affair.
 Both Jane and Lucia would remarry several times, choosing unsuitable men and sacrificing their own happiness and career development in doing so.
 Nancy seemed to use this as an incentive to make her professional life a success.
 Each poured this into their characterisations: Nancy’s regret at being childless, and at being at the disposal of her lover; Jane’s in having abandoned her child to pursue her own interests; and Lucia’s at feeling guilty for drinking during her sons’ childhood.
 This tinged their novels with a sense of pathos, and also evoked sympathy.
-Somewhere, in the depths of their prose and plot, their women readers could relate.
+Somewhere, in the depths of their prose and plots, their female readers could relate.

 During their lifetime, Nancy and Jane would reap the merits of their literary careers and enjoy fame and fortune.
 It offered them a comfortable and secure lifestyle, something that was lacking in other areas of their lives.
 Lucia’s literary fame, however, is far more extraordinary.
-Published by independent presses, she had a small but devoted readership but was somewhat undiscovered.
+Published by independent presses she had a small but devoted readership, although she remained somewhat undiscovered.
 In 2015 a posthumous collection of her short stories were compiled in A Manual for Cleaning Women and it was published to international acclaim.
-Now a household name, Lucia Berlin has risen to the ranks of Nancy Mitford and Elizabeth Jane Howard.
-All three, I believe, deserve their place as great female writers, not only for their unique stylistic approach, but their contribution to the world of literature.
+Now a recognisable name in the publishing industry, Lucia Berlin has risen to the ranks of Nancy Mitford and Elizabeth Jane Howard.
+All three, I believe, deserve their place as great female writers not only for their unique stylistic approach, but for their contribution to the world of literature.